Mrs. Clinton Walker House: Renovations

-Della added an addition, in 1960, to the master bedroom based on a 1956 studio addition that was designed by Wright.
+Della, an artist, had requested a design for a studio addition to the master bedroom suite from Wright in 1956, which went unbuilt.
+She subsequently retained her nephew, Sandy, an architect, to complete the design and render it as an addition to the home in 1960.
 It was completed by some of the original carpenters that had built the house.

 In 1964, San Francisco sculptor Robert Howard installed a crushed stone and copper ore mermaid sculpture on the deck, called Undine.
 The 5 ft 7 in two-ton sculpture sits on a base that can be rotated for viewing.

 In 2010, the front living room window mullions were replaced, the front gate repaired, and the National Historic Register Plaque was installed at the front door.
-Other projects included replacing the rear yard windscreen, updating the garden, and repairing the radiant floor.
+Other projects included replacing the rear yard windscreen, updating the garden, and repairing the radiant heat floor.

-In 2018, the wall or ship's prow of the building facing the water was replaced because the Carmel stone had worn away and water had gotten inside the concrete.
-By 2023, it had been sold for $22 million.
+In 2018, the wall or ship's prow of the building facing the water was replaced because the Carmel stone mortar had worn away and water had gotten inside the masonry.
+The home sold for $22 million in 2023.